 Disclosure: This post may contain affiliate links.
 I earn from any qualifying purchases, at no additional cost to you.

 Pondicherry, Puducherry or Pondi is a Union Territory of India geographically located in the state of Tamil Nadu.
-Since Pondicherry is ideally located close to Bangalore and Chennai cities, it's a common weekend getaway for people residing or working in these cities.
+Since Pondicherry is ideally located close to big cities like Bangalore and Chennai, it's a common weekend getaway for people residing or working in these cities.
 Moreover, the quaint lanes of Pondicherry make it a popular tourist attraction.
 Thus, take a look at this Pondicherry travel guide that contains a list of all places to visit in Pondicherry in 2 days.

 Pin this for later!

 Places to Visit in Pondicherry in 2 Days

 Pondicherry was under European (mostly French) rule for more than 250 years.
 Having joined India in 1954 as a union territory, Puducherry has still managed to retain a major part of it's French culture.
 In fact, it's this French influence which predominates the first half of the movie Life of Pi.
 When I watched this movie, 7 years ago, back when I was in first year of college, I inculcated a strong desire to visit Pondicherry.
 I'm delighted that I got to check off this charming place from my bucket list.
 This article serves as the ultimate Pondicherry travel guide - containing information on the places to visit in Pondicherry in 2 days in the form of a Pondicherry itinerary along with a information on where to eat in Pondicherry, shopping in Pondicherry, what to pack for Pondicherry and more.
 Happy reading!

 Pondicherry's close proximity to Chennai as well as Bangalore makes it a popular weekend getaway among students and working professionals.
 Take a look at the various ways you can reach Pondi for your 2 day trip to Pondicherry.